-- managed records effectively in line with our Information and Records Management Policy and Handbook - updated our procedures to ensure that our data handling is compliant with the General Data Protection Regulation and the Data Protection Act 2018 as possible.
+- managed records effectively in line with our Information and Records Management Policy and Handbook - updated our procedures to ensure that our data handling is compliant - with the General Data Protection Regulation and the Data Protection Act 2018 - enhanced the security of our information - met our target to maintain a compliant publication scheme and Guide to Information.
+We ensured that we published and made accessible as much information as possible.
 In addition to the agendas and minutes of our Senior Management Team meetings we also published Committee Reports and related papers where we did not need to withhold information on the basis of the relevant exemptions either in the FOI Act or the EIRs.